reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

 #### Beta \- broader player testing

 When you’re ready for redditors to play your game, the best place to launch your game is on r/GamesOnreddit.
-Once your game is launched in your public subreddit, cross post a game post to r/GamesOnReddit with flair “Beta Launch”.
+Once your game is launched in your public subreddit, cross post a game post to r/GamesOnReddit with flair "Feedback”.

 Engage with game players that give you feedback and start growing your community. **Apps that have strong post engagement metrics will automatically move to the next launch phase.**